OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-16.md

 ## Romans 16:8

-Greet Ampliatus, my beloved in the Lord.
+Send greetings to Ampliatus, who is dearly loved in the Lord.

 ## Romans 16:9